cofoundry-cms/Cofoundry.Docs/src/Framework/Website Startup.md

-﻿When using Cofoundry in an asp.net web application, Cofoundry needs to manage the application startup process so that it can make sure everything is registered in the correct order and allow plugins to self-register.
+When using Cofoundry in an asp.net web application, Cofoundry needs to manage the application startup process so that it can make sure everything is registered in the correct order and allow plugins to self-register.

 Integrating Cofoundry into your site is easy, simply add the `.AddCofoundry()` and `.UseCofoundry()` extension methods to your startup.cs file.